How To Prepare, Print & Clean Your Models

 When you’re ready, remove the build plate from the printer (on the AnyCubic Photon, I unscrew the one mounting screw and slide the build plate assembly off the post).
 Tilt the build plate while still over the resin bath vat to catch any extra drips of liquid resin.
 Hold there for a few seconds, then move the build plate and model over to some waiting paper towels.

 Place the build plate on its side on the paper towel, and use a plastic spatula to pry the model and support material free from the build plate.
 This shouldn’t be too hard to do.
-Once it’s free, replace the build plate into the printer and tighten down the mounting screw.
+If the model is being stubborn, I actually use a tap hammer, and tap on the end of the plastic spatula, to get the spatula to life the model off of the build plate.
+Ensure that there aren’t any rafts or supports still stuck to the build plate.
+Ensure everything is off.
+Once the model is free, replace the build plate into the printer and tighten down the mounting screw.
 It’s ready for the next print.

 Your model is free from the build plate and sitting on the paper towel.
 It’s time to clean it.